-- Manipulate design elements, for example, by populating texts with data or changing colors or other properties.
+- Manipulate design elements, for example, by populating texts with data or changing colors and other properties.

-Unlike Design Atoms API mentioned above, this library runs as a part of your application on your server (no remote calls to our servers are made).
+Unlike Design Atoms API service mentioned above, this library runs as a part of your application on your server (so, no remote calls to our servers are made).

 This SDK refers unmanaged assemblies, so it can only run on Windows.
 Also, additional licensing fees may be applied per each machine where you run the code that uses Design Atoms SDK.

 On the frontend, you want to show the user an editor where they can, for example, personalize the design of a product listed in your account or create new design for future product from scratch.
 Moreover, in most cases, a design editing tool is not the only thing you need to worry about.
 If you are integrating it with an online store, you may need to organize the whole ordering process depending on the product category.